Sabutour/Jordan-McDonald-ARTV2059-Blog/index.md

 Anyway, this is part one of this project.
 I have these images, artworks made by an AI intepreting ancient tales through a new lens.
 An example of history being observed by an outsider.
 Next up, how to augment them as image targets in augmented reality.

-# Project Tales - Part 2
+# Creative Image Target - Project Tales - Part 2

 Let me tell you the tale (get it?) of this project's journey to completion.